 Go on a Madagascar safari at night

 We walk as quietly as possible behind our guide Jimmi on the narrow path.
 All senses are in use.
 Every little sound attracts our full attention.
-We can hear the ocean and the roar of the waves to our right.
-It's pitch dark and we can only see what's in the flashlight of the flashlight.
+We can hear havet and the roar of the waves to our right.
+It is pitch black, and we can only see what is in the light cone of the flashlight.

 Jimmi stops by a tree and lights up the trunk.
 We both look intensely at the spot of light on the tree trunk, but can not see anything.
 Is Jimmi having fun with us?
 We look at him in amazement and back at the tree.
 Suddenly we both spot it - a leaf-tailed gecko, but only because it just moves for a brief second to lick its eye.

 This strange animal can camouflage itself so well that it is impossible to see for the untrained.
 My boyfriend Rasmus snaps loose with the camera and we give a silent high five, before we list further after Jimmi.
 We are on safari in Madagascar in the middle of the night and already now it has been worth it all.

 Soon Jimmi signals again for us to stop.
 Something is brewing ahead.
 We wait in silence.
 Again we can hear havet and our own breath.
 It doesn't take long before we can see something jumping in and out of the cone of light.
 It is the small, cute mouse lemur – the world's smallest lemur species, which is nocturnal.